 How to get rid of verticillium wilt

 As with most conditions, it is crucial that you prevent Verticillium Wilt from ever become a problem for your marijuana plants.
 One very simple and generally healthy way of preventing a wide number of ailments that could affect your marijuana plants is to amend the soil with some compost that has been aged in the proper way.
+Another way to prevent verticillium wilt might be to use my own Bergman’s Plant protector, which you can use to protect the roots, against mold and even pests!

 Another option is to simply choose to grow your marijuana plants with a hydroponic growing system, but if you are committed to using soil, compost is the way to go.
 You should make absolutely certain that your composed has been sterilized by the sun.
 If properly cured and sterilized, compost is the perfect way of naturally giving your plants the support they need to thrive.